NCBI-Codeathons/Marker-Gene-Validator/README.md

 # Build a marker gene reference set

-#### Problem: Efficiently create curated databases of genes for GenBank Foosh pipelines.
+## Problem description and objective

-Creating the curated databases involves several manual steps.
+GenBank uses Foosh pipelines to process new submissions of marker genes.
+An important component of these pipelines is a high quality database of reference gene sequences.
+Creating such a curated databases involves several manual steps.
 The process starts with complicated Entrez queries.
 The nucleotide/protein sequences are then manually evaluated using alignments and BLAST.
 Due to taxonomoic breadth this process is repeated several times to try and catch outliers and bad data.

+The goal of this project is to automate as many of these tasks as possible yet keep the process flexible enough for a curator to jump in at any step and review data.

-We are going to start with the gene CYTB since we can download from the RefSeq database (keeps the initial starting sequences small), the gene does not have introns, and is similar to COX1 for which GenBank already has a foosh pipeline.
+As a proof-of-concept, we will produce a Jupyter notebook that a curator can use to build a reference database for the gene CYTB that can be plugged into the GenBank Foosh pipeline.
+We chose CYTB for this because we can restrict the gene sequences to RefSeq database to keep the initial set relatively small, the gene does not have introns, and is similar to COX1 for which GenBank already has a foosh pipeline.

 ##### [1] Develop query to pull nucleotide/proteins sequences of desired gene sequence from Entrez.
 This query can be as limited or as broad as the gene family of interest and its requirements